azu-b/mobx-react-test-master/README.md

   - If both left and right depth are equal:
     - Return given node

 After finishing the function to get the smallest subtree, the next step is to highlight this subtree in our visual output with a 2px-solid green border.
+For this goal, I read a little bit more about MobX because, before wanting to solve this problem, I saw there was a `@computed` property and I thought it could be useful for this.

+A `@computed` property is a get function that returns something that is calculated with other state properties.
+In our case, there was a dependency on the tree node.
+Since we wanted to hightlight the smallest deepest binary tree and our function to get that subtree node uses a tree node, I added a `@computed` getter for this smallest deepest binary tree to the `AppState`, which I passed through the `Body` component, who sends it to the `TreeOutput` component.

+When `TreeOutput`receives it as a property, it can determine whether if the current node is the same as the one from the smallest deepest subtree.
+I compared both ids, and if they were the same, an `id` property would be assigned to the outer `<div>` with `treeNode` className.
+Then, in the `TreeOutput` style file, I created a CSS rule for this id: `#smallestBinTree`.
+With this rule, the smallest deepest binary tree is rendered with a 2px-solid green border.

 # Part of original README

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).